Up your BBQ game—Join our Pitmaster Club!

 By:

 In the market for an electric grill?
-This comprehensive guide provides you with the tools for selecting the right one, including hands-on reviews and ratings.
+This comprehensive guide gives you the tools for selecting the right one, including hands-on reviews.

 race car converted into a smoker